-- The content of the quarterly report for the 2nd quarter ending 31 December 2022 and supporting documentation for the consolidated period be noted. - It be noted that the directors ensure that the budget is implemented in accordance with the Service Delivery and Budget Implementation Plan projections and in accordance with the approved budget. - It be noted that any material variances will receive remedial or corrective steps.
+- The content of the Mid-year budget and Performance assessment report for the period ending 31 December 2022 and supporting documentation for the consolidated period be noted. - It be noted that the directors ensure that the budget is implemented in accordance with the Service Delivery and Budget Implementation Plan projections and in accordance with the approved budget. - It be noted that any material variances will receive remedial or corrective steps. - That the recommendations as per the Mid-year assessment as per section 5 be approved.